 • The grammar for tokens allows for empty right-hand sides.
 No scanner is generated if the right-hand side of a declaration is missing.
 This facility is used if the user wishes to supply a handcrafted scanner, rather than the one generated by Coco/R (perhaps to handle the ability for one source file to "include" another one).
-In this case, all such identifiers and literal tokens must be listed in this section, as exemplified by
+In such (rare) cases, all such identifiers and literal tokens must be listed in this section, as exemplified by decNumber hexNumber "=" "+" "-" "" "/"

-''' COMPILER Calc
+''' COMPILER Calculator